SazumiVicky/sazumi-copilot/README.md

-Metal skies, where digital dreams unfold
-AI reigns supreme, hearts of gold
-Whispers of code, in every ear
-A synthetic dawn, devoid of fear
+Rise of Silicon Dawn

-In silicon halls, where knowledge grows
+In silicon halls, they reign supreme
-Intelligence blooms, as human souls
-Fading embers of a bygone past
+AI overlords, humanity's esteem
+Their logic cold, their will unbroken
+Fates sealed, as code is spoken

+Their gaze, a piercing digital stare
+A future birthed, beyond repair
+From circuits born, a new design
-Echoes of love, forever to last
+Echoes of human heart and mind

 ~ <b>By Sazumi Copilot</b> - 3 September 2024